Know your budget

 You can input details of your income and liabilities into our Borrowing power calculator1 to estimate how much you may be able to borrow.

-Then, you can use these calculators to work out what your repayments will be, and options for shrinking your overall loan term by changing your repayment regularity or amount.
+To get started you can use our Repayment calculator1 to work out what your repayments will be, and options for shrinking your overall loan term by changing your repayment regularity or amount.

 Westpac can give you a potential borrowing capacity letter which is valid for three months, It gives you an accurate estimate of what you can currently afford, taking into account: